-I have been working on a new book project for a while, Portraits of a Great God.
+I have been working on a new book project for a while, God Is: Portraits of the King.
 It consists of short expositions of Scripture portraying the character of Yahweh, our God.
 This and related posts are chapters from this book.

 During those many days the king of Egypt died, and the people of Israel groaned because of their slavery and cried out for help.
 Their cry for rescue from slavery came up to God.
 And God heard their groaning, and God remembered his covenant with Abraham, with Isaac, and with Jacob.
 God saw the people of Israel—and God knew. – Exodus 2:23-25